-The guideline value refers to raw water; although water should only be used for drinking only AFTER limited treatment has taken place.
-Limited treatment refers to treatment that is NOT conventional.
-Conventional treatment includes all flocculation, sedimentation, filtration and disinfection.
+The guideline value refers to raw water; although water should only be used for drinking AFTER limited treatment has taken place, so the E. coli counts shown on the table are BEFORE treatment.
+Limited treatment refers to treatment such as boiling and does not refer to more conventional and formal treatment such as flocculation, sedimentation, filtration and disinfection.

-#According to boundaries used for DWS (2020).
+[#]According to boundaries used for DWS (2020).

 Source: No detailed water quality assessment conducted.
 PES/EI/ES data (DWS, 2014) updated for the study, specialist input and associated data provided at Nov.
 2022 TTG, and literature sources and method/guideline documents (e.g. DWAF, 1996a - e; DWAF, 2002; DWAF, 2008a; DWS, 2020).
 WQ role players: Urban impacts including WWTW; erosion and over-grazing.
 WQ driving variables: Turbidity, nutrients, salts, toxics, E. coli / coliforms.